ALPhaHoai/LongBookApi/README.md

     **Content:**

         {
-            "error" : true,
+            "status": 400,
-            "message" : "This book has no category"
+            "message": "This book has no category"
         }

       OR

         {
-            "error" : true,
+            "status": 400,
-            "message" : "Can't delete all category of this book" }
+            "message": "Can't delete all category of this book" }